benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 * Positive value → teams performed better on second day.
 * Negative value → teams performed worse on second day.

-**One of the main fucntions being utilized here is:**
-**UNION ALL** - Combines results from multiple SELECT statements into one result set.
+One of the main fucntions being utilized here is **UNION ALL** - This combines results from multiple SELECT statements into one result set.
 This was we can start to analyze the changes as either "better" in second game, or "worse".

 ```sql
 CREATE TABLE team_back_to_back_avg_diffs_summary AS